akka/akka-projection/docs/src/main/paradox/testing.md

 Java
 :  @@snip [TestKitDocExample.java](/examples/src/test/java/jdocs/testkit/TestKitDocExample.java) { #testkit-duration #testkit-run-max-interval }

-## Testing with a TestSink
+## Testing with a TestSubscriber.Probe

 The [Akka Stream TestKit](https://doc.akka.io/docs/akka/current/stream/stream-testkit.html#using-the-testkit) can be used to drive the pace of envelopes flowing through the Projection.

- The Projection starts as soon as the first element is requested by the `TestSink`, new elements will be emitted as requested by the `TestSink`.
-The Projection won't stop by itself, therefore it's recommended to cancel the `TestSink` probe to gracefully stop the Projection.
+The Projection starts as soon as the first element is requested by the `TestSubscriber.Probe`, new elements will be emitted as requested.
+The Projection is stopped once the assert function completes.

 Scala
 :  @@snip [TestKitDocExample.scala](/examples/src/test/scala/docs/testkit/TestKitDocExample.scala) { #testkit-sink-probe }